syssi/esphome-daly-bms/README.md

 * Daly Smart BMS J/T/A/U/W/ND series (start of frame: `0xA5`)

-## Alternative for wired connections
+## Alternative for wired communication

 If you prefer a wired connection over Bluetooth, consider using the alternative project by @patagonaa: https://github.com/patagonaa/esphome-daly-hkms-bms